 In connection with the Company's previous underwritten public offerings, the Company issued pre-funded warrants to purchase an aggregate of 3,793,706 shares of the Company's common stock.
-Each pre-funded warrant entitles the holder to purchase shares of common stock at an exercise price of \$0.001 per share and expires 20 years from the date of issuance.
+Each pre-funded warrant entitled the holder to purchase shares of common stock at an exercise price of \$0.001 per share and expired 20 years from the date of issuance.
 These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
-Per the terms of the warrant agreement, a holder of the outstanding warrant is not entitled to exercise any portion of the pre-funded warrant if, upon exercise of such portion of the warrant, the holder's ownership of our common stock (together with its affiliates) or the combined voting power of our securities beneficially owned by such holder (together with its affiliates) would exceed 4.99% after giving effect to the exercise ("Maximum Ownership Percentage").
-Upon at least 61 days' prior notice to us by the warrant holder, any warrant holder may increase or decrease the Maximum Ownership Percentage to any other percentage not to exceed 19.99%.
-On January 6, 2023, investors exercised 2,236,553 pre-funded warrants at an exercise price of \$0.001 per share.
-Subsequent to March 31, 2023, investors exercised the remaining 1,557,153 outstanding pre-funded warrants.
+In January 2023, warrant holders exercised 2,236,553 shares of outstanding pre-funded warrants at an exercise price of \$0.001 per share.
+In April 2023, warrant holders exercised the remaining 1,557,153 shares of outstanding pre-funded warrants.
+As of June 30, 2023, there were no pre-funded warrants outstanding.